-You can override the settings set here, exclusively for the events that occur during backup or during recovery, in the Default backup and recovery options.
+You can override the settings set here, exclusively for the events occurred during backup or during recovery (see Default backup and recovery options.)
 In this case, the settings set here will be effective for operations other than backup and recovery, such as archive validation or cleanup.